SEE IT: Florida Man Captures Video Of Bull Shark And Alligator Swimming Side-By-Side

 VERO BEACH (CBSMiami) – Here’s a sight you don’t see every day.
 A bull shark and an alligator swimming side-by-side in Vero Beach.

-Gray Vinson took video of the shark and gator swimming next to each other in the Indian River Lagoon around noon on Sunday March 21 as he walked over a bridge.READ MORE: Taste Of The Town: Cerveceria La Tropical Serving Up Craft Beer and A Taste Of Old Cuba In Wynwood
+Gray Vinson took video of the shark and gator swimming next to each other in the Indian River Lagoon around noon on Sunday, March 21 as he walked over a bridge.READ MORE: Legendary College Football Coach Howard Schnellenberger Dies At 87

 Vinson told CBSMiami.com this area is a common spawning ground for bull sharks and he was actually surprised to see the gator.

 “I was shocked to see the alligator,” he said.
-“I was looking to see if any of the bull sharks were there since they normally are this time of year.”READ MORE: Miami Beach On High Alert As Another Long Spring Break Weekend To Start
+“I was looking to see if any of the bull sharks were there since they normally are this time of year.”READ MORE: Florida House Votes To Crack Down On Violent Protests, Bill Moves To Senate

 According to experts, alligators can be spotted anywhere there is water including lakes, ponds, rivers, marshes, swamps, and even man-made canals.
-Although they are almost exclusively a fresh-water species, they have been found in brackish water and marine salt waters.MORE NEWS: 'Don't Come Here To Do Bad Things': Residents Concerned Over Chaos On South Beach
+Although they are almost exclusively a fresh-water species, they have been found in brackish water and marine salt waters.MORE NEWS: Vigil Held For Christine Englehardt, Woman Drugged, Raped And Found Dead In Miami Beach Hotel Room

 Experts also say bull sharks are one of the very few sharks that can live in freshwater and the 150-mile-long Indian River Lagoon is one of the most important bull shark nursery grounds on the U.S. Atlantic coast.